Home

 Central sleep apnea is a condition caused by interruptions in brain signals that keep breathing from occurring naturally during sleep.
 This differs from obstructive sleep apnea, which is what the majority of sleep apnea suffers have.
 In obstructive sleep apnea, normal breathing is interrupted by an airway obstruction as opposed to a wrong or missing signal from the brain.

-Central sleep apnea is generally seen in patients who are very sick.
+Conversely, central apnea is generally seen in patients who are very sick.
 Men, people with heart disorders, and drug users are more at risk for having this type of problem.

 Causes